Whenever a painful bump or hard knot appears on the eye, the only thing a person suffering can think of is relief.

 Patients who suffer from meibomian gland dysfunction tend to have a recurrence of chalazion.
 However, anyone can develop a chalazion at any time due to a clogged pore.

-Since a chalazion and stye are both bumps located on the eyelid, there is often confusion over which one is present.
+Because a chalazion and stye are both bumps located on the eyelid, there is often confusion over which one is present.
 It is important to know which one is present because treatment for a chalazion is much easier than treatment for a stye.

 Some common symptoms of a chalazion include: